https://newsletter.en.creamermedia.com

 The new generation Caravelle model is a 180 kW 4Motion vehicle.

-“This vehicle is not just an update or a facelift, it's a completely new generation versus the previous T6.1 Caravelle that we had in the market,” said Volkswagen South Africa regional sales Stuart Daniels during the launch.
+“This vehicle is not just an update or a facelift, it's a completely new generation versus the previous T6.1 Caravelle that we had in the market,” said Volkswagen South Africa regional sales manager Stuart Daniels during the launch.

 He explained that a fundamental aspect of this new model is the MQB modular platform, which is the same architecture which underpins, for example, the Golf, as well as the Tiguan.

-The vehicle is also equipped with various safety features, such as IQ Drive Travel Assist which includes adaptive cruise control and lane assist, which provides a semi-automation up to highway speeds in the vehicle.
+The vehicle is also equipped with various safety features, such as IQ Drive Travel Assist which includes adaptive cruise control and lane assist, which provides semi-automation up to highway speeds in the vehicle.

-“With the new T7 Caravelle, the vehicle is more modern, the vehicle is more comfortable, and the vehicle is more versatile”.
+“With the new T7 Caravelle, the vehicle is more modern, the vehicle is more comfortable, and the vehicle is more versatile.”

 Also speaking at the event, Audi South Africa head Markus Schuster described 2025 as a “great year for Audi in a very challenging market environment”.
 The company sold 5 350 cars, with a premium market share of 17%.

-Top selling models included the A1, Q3 and Q5.
+Top-selling models included the A1, Q3 and Q5.

 Schuster said this year would be a “very crucial” year for Audi as the company launches new models in South Africa.